Mohammed-Taasir/CSE508_Winter2023_A2_14/README.md

     * Query is input and sanitized with the same preprocessing steps
     * Jaccard Coefficient for doc,query pairs is found
     * Top 5 relevant documents based on jaccard coefficient are displayed

+  * Jaccard Coefficient
+     * Pros: Faster and requires less space as we don’t need to make the size of query vector equal to that of document vector
+     * Cons: Does not take into account important metrics like term frequency and ordering of words

+  * TF-IDF Matrix
+     * Pros: Takes into account term frequency of document and query.
+Terms occurring highly in a small number of documents are given more weightage and less weightage to terms occurring in almost all documents.
+     * Cons: Slower and requires more space as we have to make the size of query equal to length of document.
+Doesn’t take into account position of term in document, semantics and co-occurrences in different documents.

 * Question 3